2sic/oqtane-theme-2shine-bs5/readme.md

 Why is this important?

-1. Normal Oqtane Theme Development requires you to restart Oqtane after every change.
+1. Normal Oqtane Themes require you to recompile and restart Oqtane after every change.
-   This is very tiresome if you are tweaking the design step-by-step.
+   This is very tiresome when you are tweaking the design step-by-step.
-1. Normal Oqtane Themes have a lot of code mixed into the Razor files.
+1. Normal Oqtane Themes have a lot of logic and HTML mixed together the Razor files.
-   This makes it scary for designers, and also makes it hard to update to an improved logic-stack without extensive manual work.
+   This makes it difficult and scary for designers.
+   It also makes it hard to update to an improved logic-stack without extensive manual work.
 1. Normal Oqtane Themes require a lot of code to get the Menus right.
    This is error-prone and most designers will never get it right.

+## What's In the Package

+1. A Bootstrap5 best practices setup with SASS, Typescript and Webpack, optimized to run in both Visual Studio as well as VS Code
+1. Build-and-deploy automation
+  * to rename everything when you start, since your Theme requires a unique namespace
+  * to deploy to a local or remote Oqtane - both when building Bootstrap-only using Webpack, as well as when building the entire nuget package
+1. Ca. 20 lightweight components containing only minimal HTML to create just about any design you want - usually without recompiling Razor
+1. A menu engine allowing you to define what is shown in what menu, allowing designers to quickly modify visible menu structures in header, sidebar, footer, mobile etc.
+1. MagicClasses (TODO:)
+1. A configuration system which
+...

-# Layouts
+## Layouts

 1. Default - Floating content on background, full-width sticky-header
 2. Fullscreen - Modules can use the full width to set backgrounds